irishdan/JsSettingsBundle/README.md

 {{ render(controller('JsSettingsBundle:Js:Settings')) }}
 ```

-Or you can access pass them in ass a variable and print as you like:
+Or you can access pass them and print as you like:
 ```php
 $settings = $this->get('js_settings.settings')->renderSettings();
 ```